Skip to content

 Extracting Insight From Arbitrary Data

-User Tags allow extraction and transformation of any arbitrary data from incoming events in order to obtain insight from various metrics such as:
+LogZilla’s User Tags facilitate the extraction and transformation of any arbitrary data from incoming events, granting users the ability to derive valuable insights from a variety of metrics.
+These metrics include:

 • Device types